Woody Allen: 1960–1971: Stand-up comedy

 Allen first appeared on The Tonight Show Starring Johnny Carson on November 1, 1963, and over nine years his guest appearances included 17 in the host's chair.
-He subsequently released three LP albums of live nightclub recordings: the self-titled Woody Allen (1964), Volume 2 (1965), and The Third Woody Allen Album (1968), recorded at a fund-raiser for Senator Eugene McCarthy's presidential run.
+He released three LP albums of live nightclub recordings: the self-titled Woody Allen (1964), Volume 2 (1965), and The Third Woody Allen Album (1968), recorded at a fund-raiser for Senator Eugene McCarthy's presidential run.
 In 1965, Allen filmed a half-hour standup special in England for Granada Television, titled The Woody Allen Show in the UK and Woody Allen: Standup Comic in the U.S. It is the only complete standup show of Allen's on film.
 The same year, Allen, along with Nichols and May, Barbra Streisand, Carol Channing, Harry Belafonte, Julie Andrews, Carol Burnett, and Alfred Hitchcock, took part in Lyndon B. Johnson's inaugural gala in Washington, D.C., on January 18, 1965.
-First Lady Lady Bird Johnson described Allen and the event in her published diary, A White House Diary, writing in part, "Woody Allen, that forlorn, undernourished little comedian, stopped shooting a movie in Paris and flew across the Atlantic for about five minutes of jokes".
+In A White House Diary, First Lady Lady Bird Johnson wrote, "Woody Allen, that forlorn, undernourished little comedian, stopped shooting a movie in Paris and flew across the Atlantic for about five minutes of jokes".

-In 1966, Allen wrote an hour-long musical comedy television special for CBS, Gene Kelly in New York City.
-It focused on Gene Kelly in a musical tour around Manhattan, dancing along such landmarks as Rockefeller Center, the Plaza Hotel and the Museum of Modern Art, which serve as backdrops for the show's production numbers.
+In 1966, Allen wrote an hour-long musical comedy television special for CBS, Gene Kelly in New York, New York.
+It featured Gene Kelly in a musical tour of Manhattan, dancing by such landmarks as Rockefeller Center, the Plaza Hotel, and the Museum of Modern Art.
 Guest stars included choreographer Gower Champion, British musical comedy star Tommy Steele, and singer Damita Jo DeBlanc.
-In 1967, Allen hosted a TV special for NBC, Woody Allen Looks at 1967.
-It featured Liza Minnelli, who acted alongside Allen in some skits; Aretha Franklin, the musical guest; and conservative writer William F. Buckley, the featured guest.
+In 1967, Allen hosted the NBC TV special Woody Allen Looks at 1967.
+It featured Liza Minnelli, who acted alongside Allen in some skits, Aretha Franklin as musical guest, and conservative writer William F. Buckley as featured guest.
 In 1969, Allen hosted his first American special for CBS television, The Woody Allen Special, which included skits with Candice Bergen, a musical performance by the 5th Dimension, and an interview between Allen and Billy Graham.

 Allen also performed standup comedy on other series, including The Andy Williams Show and The Perry Como Show, where he interacted with other guests and occasionally sang.
 In 1971, he hosted one of his final Tonight Shows, with guests Bob Hope and James Coco.
-Hope praised Allen on the show, calling him "one of the finest young talents in show business and a great delight".
+Hope praised Allen on the show as "one of the finest young talents in show business and a great delight".
 Life magazine put Allen on the cover of its March 21, 1969, issue.